 In the standard ICA model the component signal sources are thought of as neural activity occurring in a perfectly synchronized manner within spatially fixed cortical domains.
-This assumption might be too strong, as it does not take into account the possible spatio-temporal dynamics of the underlying neural processes, e.g. propagation of neuronal activity, traveling wave patterns of activity, or synchronization between different brain areas with a non-zero phase lag (Arieli, Sterkin, Grinvald, & Aertsen, 1996; Freeman, 1975; Lopez da Silva & Storm van Leeuwen, 1978; Stein, Chiang, & König, 2000).
+This assumption might be too strong, as it does not take into account the possible spatio-temporal dynamics of the underlying neural processes, e.g., propagation of neuronal activity, traveling wave patterns of activity, or synchronization between different brain areas with a non-zero phase lag (Freeman, 1975; Lopez da Silva and Storm van Leeuwen, 1978; Arieli et al., 1996; Stein et al., 2000).
 One way to allow the effective sources to exhibit more complex dynamics is to assume a convolutive mixing model.
 In a convolutive mixing process, a single impulse-like activation of an EEG component may elicit a sequence of potential maps with varying spatial topography; such a model may thereby allow for patterns of spatial propagation of EEG activity.
 Separation of convolutively mixed sources into independent EEG components is not feasible under the instantaneous mixing assumption, since the temporal autocorrelation of the EEG results in statistical dependencies between the time-courses of consecutive potential maps.
-At best, instantaneous ICA may separate moving sources into separate stationary components with overlapping 'frames' of activation (Makeig, Jung, Ghahremani, & Sejnowski, 2000).
+At best, instantaneous ICA may separate moving sources into separate stationary components with overlapping 'frames' of activation (Makeig et al., 2000).